j-veylop/punch-control/README.md

 3. 0 4 1 * * *(at 0 minutes, the 4th hour, the first day of the month, any month, any day of the week)*
 4. 0 3 1 1 * *(at 0 minutes, the 3rd hour, the first day of the month, the first month, any day of the week)*

+#### For a standard 9-5 timetable, if we allow for half an hour margin, we are going to need

+1. 30-59 8 * * 1-5 *(every minute from 30 through 59, the 8th hour, any day of the month, any month, every day of the week from Monday through Friday)*

+	\*/1 9-17 * * 1-5 *(every minute, every hour from 9 to 17, any day of the month, any month, every day of the week from Monday through Friday)*

+	0-30 17 * * 1-5 *(every minute from 0 to 30, the 17th hour, any day of the month, any month, every day of the week from Monday through Friday)*

+2. 0 22 * * * 1-5 *(at 0 minutes, the 22nd hour, any day of the month, any month, every day of the week from Monday through Friday)*

+3. 0 4 1 * 1-5 *(at 0 minutes, the 4th hour, the first day of the month, any month, any day of the week)*

+4. 0 3 1 1 * *(at 0 minutes, the 3rd hour, the first day of the month, the first month, any day of the week)*
+#### For split shift, we are going to need

+1.

 ## Dependencies

 * dateutils